codekitchen/round_game/TASKS.md

 - [x] timeouts for client reading/writing
 - [x] end game if no clients are connected for N seconds
 - [x] keep retrying when electing new player fails
-- [ ] timeout player quickly (2s?) if unresponsive, to keep the game moving
+- [x] timeout player to keep the game moving if idle X turns
 - [x] track some basic stats
 - [ ] preserve stats across restarts somewhere persistent
 - [x] fix replay to new clients, it's lagging